Rocks with words of encouragement on them

 Trauma and self-care: online course

-We have created this free online course that can be accessed by anyone who wants to find more information on trauma and self-care.
+We have created this free online course for anyone who wants to find more information on trauma and self-care.
+It contains information on the impact of trauma and suggests techniques and creative tools that can help you to cope with some of these impacts.

 We create training and resources informed by our experience of providing specialist sexual violence support services.